Ahmed-moh-Afifi/Universe/README.md

 ### Motivation

 As a freshman computer science student, I developed Universe not just to create “another social media app,” but as an exploration of what it takes to build a scalable, user-centered platform from the ground up.
-I wanted to challenge myself, test my skills in **Flutter** and **ASP.NET Core**, and create a project that could reflect both my technical abilities and my passion for coding.
+I wanted to challenge myself, test my skills, and create a project that could reflect both my technical abilities and my passion for coding.
 More than just a tech project, Universe represents a journey of:

 - **Experimentation with Real-World Technologies**: Through Universe, I explored everything from real-time data synchronization to cloud-based media storage.
 This helped me understand what goes on behind the scenes of large platforms.
 - **Learning Through Challenges**: Along the way, I encountered complex technical challenges, like managing high volumes of media, implementing real-time features with SignalR, and building a robust API.
 Solving these issues taught me skills that extend beyond classroom knowledge.